roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-14 ****** byHiddenDevil_© Now, as she felt Steve's cock throbbing and tensing inside of her, she thought about Dan cumming in her pussy, filling her yet again with his seed, his cock so deep that she would feel each spurt pulsate through her body.
+Now, as she felt Steve's cock throbbing and tensing inside of her, she thought about Dan cumming in her pussy, filling her yet again with his seed, his cock so deep that she would feel each spurt pulsate through her body.
 First he pumped his cum down my throat...now he would shoot it deep in my twat!
 He would use me the way he always does, like a filthy slut, a dirty cum whore!
 Nothing but a petite body to fill with his cum!
 Every inch of her quivered with lust at the thought of it – of her, violated and ravished, thrashing and flailing on Dan's cock.
 Her body ached for Dan's cum, and she couldn't hold in her fantasy any longer.

  "YES!
 Cum in me!
 Cum in my cunt!"
 Trisha's screams echoed out in the empty classroom, her entire quivering body thrown into riding the cock to its climax.